 Historic Cherry Hill's programs are made possible by the New York State Council on the Arts, with support of the Office of the Governor and the New York State Legislature.

-Visit the News & Events page for more information about the following events.
+Visit the News & Events page for more information about upcoming events.

 About the Rankins of Cherry Hill tour...Join us for a story of how the last two generations at Cherry Hill responded to social, economic, and personal change at the turn of the 20th century.
 Artifacts in each room vividly tell the story of Catherine Rankin’s loss of her wealth and near loss of her ancestral home—and her family’s struggle to regain their financial standing and restore Cherry Hill to its colonial grandeur.
 This “warts and all” tour addresses such topics as immigration, women’s suffrage, American identity, and the roots of prejudice.